bpucker/KIPEs/README.md

 `--makeblastdb` full path to makeblastdb binary if this is not included in $PATH.

 `--fasttree` full path to FastTree binary.
-If this option an `--pxclsq` are set, a phylogenetic tree is used to classify candidate sequences.

-`--pxclsq` full path to pxclsq binary.
-If this option an `--fasttree` are set, a phylogenetic tree is used to classify candidate sequences.
+If this option is set, a phylogenetic tree is used to classify candidate sequences.
+FastTree can be downloaded as a single binary file here: http://www.microbesonline.org/fasttree/ .